Head Start & Early Head Start

 Bennington County Head Start and Early Head Start gives children and their families the right building blocks for learning, parenting, and life by providing early education classes promoting school readiness and family-strengthening opportunities.

-"Preparing children and their families for school through collaborative approaches to high quality education, health, and social services."
+"We prepare children and their families for school through collaborative approaches to high quality education, health, and social services."

 For Enrollment and Questions